acobolew/psy541slides/README.md

-This repository contains the slides and RMarkdown notes for the course ["Psych 252: Statistical methods for the behavioral and social sciences"](https://psych252.github.io/) taught by Tobias Gerstenberg at Stanford University.
+This repository contains the slides and RMarkdown notes for the course PSY 541 Advanced Psychological Statistics and Methods II taught by Alan Cobo-Lewis at the University of Maine.
+It is forked from slides and RMarkdown notes for ["Psych 252: Statistical methods for the behavioral and social sciences"](https://psych252.github.io/) taught by Tobias Gerstenberg at Stanford University.

 ## Course description